Asset Retirements Integrator

 Retire Assets

-To retire assets, make sure the Assets Upload Action is set to 'Retire asset' and the current cost value of an asset in a Book is more than 0.
 You must enter the 'Cost Retired' column with either the partial amount or full remaining amount of the asset.
-Other fields can be entered optionally.
+Other fields such as the Retirement Details and Descriptive Flexfields can be entered optionally.

 The Assets Status will be returned with 'Accepted' if the retirements are successfully uploaded to Oracle.